secretpenguin75/lscealice/README.md

 Depending on your workflow, you can either

-- manual: download and run the jupyter notebook `.ipynb` or the python `.py` file.
-Make sure you have the right dependencies installed in your python distribution.
-Currently these include only: `pandas`,`numpy` and `matplotlib`.

-- You can also install it using [pipx](https://pipx.pypa.io/latest/installation/) with
+- Install it using [pipx](https://pipx.pypa.io/latest/installation/) with

 ```
 pipx install lscealice